vectormars/Hackerrank/10 Days of Statistics/Day 2: Compound Event Probability.md

 ### Task
 There are 3 urns labeled X, Y, and Z.

-* Urn  contains 4 red balls and 3 black balls.
+* Urn X contains 4 red balls and 3 black balls.
-* Urn  contains 5 red balls and 4 black balls.
+* Urn Y contains 5 red balls and 4 black balls.
-* Urn  contains 4 red balls and 4 black balls.
+* Urn Z contains 4 red balls and 4 black balls.

+One ball is drawn from each of the 3 urns.
+What is the probability that, of the 3 balls drawn, 2 are red and 1 is black?